-On the south side of the square is the Loggia della Signoria, where assemblies and public ceremonies were held.
-Over time it changed uses, until we reach this day, where we see an open-air museum.
+On the south side of the square is the Loggia della Signoria, where public assemblies and ceremonies were held.
+Over time it changed uses until today when we see an open-air museum.

-You can see the statue of Perseus (1554), the abduction of Polyxena (1866).
-In the center of the portico is Menelaus holding the body of Patroclo (Roman copy of the Greek original of the 4th century).
+We can see the statue of Perseus (1554) and the abduction of Polyxena (1866).
+In the center of the portico is Menelaus holding the body of Patroclus (a Roman copy of the Greek original from the 4th century).

-In the arch on the right we can see the Rapture of the Sabines, considered the first statue that was created to be seen from all angles.
-Also, we can see Hercules and the Centaur Neso, among others.
+In the arch on the right we can see the Rapture of the Sabine Women, considered the first statue that was created to be seen from all angles.
+Also, we can see Hercules and the centaur Neso, among others.

 Palazzo Vecchio, Florence

 Entering the Palazzo Vecchio and seeing the Salon Dei Cinquecento, climbing the tower, and taking a look at the city, is spectacular.
 It is a fairly short visit and totally recommended.

 The Palazzo Vecchio is the most characteristic building in Piazza della Signoria.
 At the entrance are impressive sculptures: a copy of Michelangelo’s David, a representation of the first human couple, Adam and Eve, and another of Hercules and Caco by Bandinelli.